camenduru/paddle-ppdiffusers-webui-aistudio/README.md

 - Please add your lora model in `work/lora` folder if your lora file name `epi_noiseoffset2.safetensors` your trigger token is `<lora:epi_noiseoffset2:1.0>`
 - Please add your textual inversion model in `work/textual_inversion` if your textual inversion file name `koh_daisyridley.pt` your trigger token is `koh_daisyridley`

+### Installed Model
+Thanks to TASUKU2023 ❤ for the Chilloutmix Stable Diffusion model <br />

 ### Installed positive LoRAs
 - \<lora:epi_noiseoffset2:1.0\> (Thansk to epinikion ❤)